fourjuaneight/blog/content/posts/revisiting-a-link-to-the-past.md

 ---
 title: "Echoes of Hyrule: Revisiting 'A Link to the Past'"
 og: "Echoes of Hyrule"
 description: "Few games transcend time, becoming more than just a fleeting memory of digital entertainment.
-"The Legend of Zelda: A Link to the Past" is such a game, a masterpiece that has left an indelible mark on the hearts of gamers and the landscape of the gaming world."
+The Legend of Zelda: A Link to the Past is such a game, a masterpiece that has left an indelible mark on the hearts of gamers and the landscape of the gaming world."
 date: 2024-02-23
 tags:
   - gaming